vishalkSimplify/trino/docs/src/main/sphinx/connector/vertica.md

 No other types are supported.

-### Trino type to Vertica type mapping
+### Trino type to Vertica Type Mapping

 The connector maps Trino types to the corresponding Vertica types following this table:

 :::{list-table} Trino type to Vertica type mapping
 :widths: 30, 30, 40